JuliaCon/JuliaCon.jl/README.md

 <img width="1904" alt="Screenshot 2021-06-02 at 02 04 33" src="https://user-images.githubusercontent.com/187980/120404647-19549500-c347-11eb-8152-cbf432cb8292.png">

+### Terminal links

+Wouldn't it be nice if one could click on talk titles in the schedule table and jump to the webpage of the respective talk?
+Some terminals, such as iTerm2 and GNOME Terminal, support the displaying of [terminal-hyperlinks](https://gist.github.com/egmontkob/eb114294efbcd5adb1944c9f3cb5feda) (clickable without printing the URL).
+We use this terminal feature to indeed make the talk titles clickable!
+The only thing you need to call `JuliaCon.today(; terminal_links=true)`.
+If you like what you see, you can use `JuliaCon.set_terminallinks(true)` to set a permanent default.

 ### Caching

 When it is needed, the package fetches the JuliaCon schedule (`schedule.json`) from the [JuliaConDataArchive](https://github.com/JuliaCon/JuliaConDataArchive) and keeps the information in memory for further usage.
 Hence, by default, the fetching happens once per Julia session.
 To force an update of the JuliaCon schedule you can call `update_schedule()`.

-If fetching the `schedule.json` takes longer than 5 seconds - you can change this default by setting the env variable `JULIACON_TIMEOUT` - the package will fall back to using the last cached version (which might be stale).
+If fetching the `schedule.json` takes longer than 5 seconds - you can change this default via `JuliaCon.set_timeout(secs)` - the package will fall back to using the last cached version (which might be stale).

 As per default, the location of the cache is `.julia/datadeps/JuliaConSchedule`.
-You can set the env variable `JULIACON_CACHE_DIR` to change this default.
+You can use `JuliaCon.set_cachedir(path)` to change this default.

 #### Cache modes

-There are three cache modes: `DEFAULT`, `NEVER`, `ALWAYS`.
-You can switch between them by setting the env variable `JULIACON_CACHE_MODE` appropriately.
+There are three cache modes: `:DEFAULT`, `:NEVER`, `:ALWAYS`.
+You can switch between them by calling `JuliaCon.set_cachemode(mode)` appropriately.

-* `DEFAULT`: As described above: tries to download / update the schedule and falls back to the cache if necessary.
+* `:DEFAULT`: As described above: tries to download / update the schedule and falls back to the cache if necessary.
-* `NEVER`: The cache will never be used / created.
+* `:NEVER`: The cache will never be used / created.
 If the download fails it fails.
-* `ALWAYS`: Always use the cached `schedule.json`.
+* `:ALWAYS`: Always use the cached `schedule.json`.
 Never attempts to download / update it.

 ### Testing / Debugging